borgbackup/borg/docs/quickstart.rst

     # open a new, separate terminal (this terminal will be blocked until umount)

-    # now we find out the archive names we have in the repo:
+    # now we find out the archive ID of the archive we want to mount:
     borg repo-list

-    # mount one archive from a borg repo:
+    # mount one archive giving its archive ID prefix:
-    borg mount -a myserver-system-2019-08-11 /mnt/borg
+    borg mount -a aid:d34db33f /mnt/borg

     # alternatively, mount all archives from a borg repo (slower):
     borg mount /mnt/borg